 Making healthy choices are important to keep you healthy for longer for example eating correctly, not smoking, keep yourself hygienic – have showers or baths regularly and washing your hands, especially throughout the flu season!
 Make sure you're drinking plenty of fluids - water is the best, and hot drinks like tea throughout winter will help keep you warm.
-Eat nutritious meals and include fruit and veg in your diet.
+A living-in carer can help to ensure that you eat nutritious meals and include fruit and veg in your diet.

 Keeping social can help with your health, meeting with family or friends is a great way to keep healthy and helps to keep a positive mood.
 Try out new hobbies like painting, gardening, or getting involved in a local community group - your live-in carer can help you!